ngtranthanhtoan/business-301-executive-leadership/chapter-02-strategy-and-narrative.md

-# Chapter 2: Strategy & Narrative
+# Chapter 02: Strategy & Narrative

 ## Why This Chapter Matters
 At the executive level, strategy and narrative are inseparable.
 A strategy without a compelling story will never be adopted, while a story without a solid strategy will eventually collapse.
 Your job is to define what game you’re playing, where you can win, and how you’ll win, then wrap that in a narrative that your teams, investors, and customers can retell without dilution.

+## What Goes Wrong Without This
+- Decks without decisions: Strategy becomes an annual theater, not a living guide.
+- Local optimizations: Teams pursue conflicting priorities, diluting impact.
+- Story drift: Managers retell different versions; execution slows from confusion.
+- Investor/customer skepticism: No crisp “why now” leads to hesitancy and higher friction.

 ## The Strategy Kernel (Richard Rumelt Model)
 A usable strategy consists of three essential parts: a diagnosis that frames the hard truth about the situation simply; a guiding policy that outlines the approach you’ll take (and those you won’t); and coherent actions that are specific, coordinated moves aligning with the guiding policy.